NewStrangeWorlds/FastChem/README.md

 FastChem is an equilibrium chemistry code that calculates the chemical composition of the gas and condensed phase for given temperatures and pressures.
 The calculation of the gas phase is based on a semi-analytic approach, described in detail in Stock et al. (2018) and Stock et al. (2022).
 The new version 3.0 version of FastChem, called FastChem Cond, adds condensation to the code.
 It can now compute the chemical composition using equilibrium condensation or the rainout approximation that is commonly used in the field of exoplanets or brown dwarfs.
 FastChem Cond is described in detail in Kitzmann, Stock & Patzer (2023).

 The code is written in object-oriented C++, including template programming that allows the model to run with either double or long double precision.
 The exact computational precision of long double depends on your compiler and operating system.
 Long double precision usually allows the model to properly converge for very low temperatures.
-FastChem has been tested for temperatures as low as 100 K. For many cases, we were also able to obtain converged results for temperatures well below 100 K. As shown by Stock et al. (2018), the model has been successfully tested for temperatures from 100 K to 2500 K and pressures from 1e-13 bar to 1000 bar.
+FastChem has been tested for temperatures as low as 100 K. For many cases, we were also able to obtain converged results for temperatures well below 100 K. Overall, the model has been successfully tested for temperatures from 100 K to 6000 K and pressures from 1e-13 bar to 1000 bar for solar element abundances.

 Besides the actual FastChem model, we provide a C++ stand-alone version in the *model_src* folder that allows to calculate the equilibrium chemistry for a given temperature-pressure structure.
 This stand-alone version can be adapted further to perform also more sophisticated calculations.
-In addition to the C++ stand-alone version, we also provide a new Python interface for FastChem.
+In addition to the C++ stand-alone version, we also provide the Python interface PyFastChem.

-# Python interface #
+# PyFastChem #

-The new version of FastChem includes a Python interface, PyFastChem, that allows to run the C++ code as a normal Python module.
-We provide several examples that show how to call FastChem from within a Python script, including the possibility to, for example, iterate over different metallicity values or C/O ratios.
+FastChem includes the Python interface, PyFastChem, that allows to run the C++ code as a normal Python module.
+PyFastChem is also available as a PyPy package and can easily be installed via pip.
+We provide several examples that show how to call FastChem from within a Python script, including the possibility to, for example, iterate over different metallicity values or C/O ratios or how to compute chemical compositions with condensation.
 The Python examples can be found in the *python* directory.

 # User guide #